shingara/oupsnow/doc/manual.markdown

  * "state:new"

-IN case of state, a ticket can't be have several state.
+In case of state, a ticket can't be have several state.
 So if you fill by several state statement, only the last is use in filtering.
 By example :

  * "state:new state:assigned" return only ticket with state assigned

+### Searching by keywords

+If you send any words in ticket searching, the filtering is about all words on you tickets and updates.
+This words can be in description, title or tag.